Internal Family Systems (IFS)

 IFS focuses on developing an awareness of your sub-personalities and diminishing their extreme roles so the parts function together.
 It’s likely that you will work with the manager parts early on in therapy, addressing any concerns those parts may have about triggering behavior from the firefighter parts.
 Exiled parts can bring up strong emotions and so are often dealt with in later sessions.
 By this time, you’ll have a greater understanding of the interaction of the parts, the role of the Self, and skills and strategies to manage emotions.

 IFS is not a time-limited therapy and so there is no set end point.
 This means that it’s important to work with your therapist to decide on the best time to finish therapy.
-That said, some people continue with IFS for as long as they continue to benefit, or until they establish the Self as the leader of their sub-personalities, and a harmonious balance between them is achieved.
+That said, some people continue with IFS for as long as they continue to benefit, or until they establish the Self as the leader of their sub-personalities, and a harmonious balance between each part is achieved.

 What happens in a typical internal family systems therapy session